D-Hallock223/GPSRiderCo/README.md

 # GPSDataCollector
-A simple app for collecting gps data and storing it in cloud
+A simple app for tracking user even when the app is in foreground or background and collecting gps data and displaying it on maps and also storing it in heroku server.